CITADEL THERAPY CANINE SOCIETY -- FAQ’s

 Do you have any employees?
 No. Citadel Canine is operated entirely by volunteers.
 We do not have any salaried employees, or contract workers.
 We do pay several post-secondary students for part time clerical support, and we pay for the costs to train and deliver service dogs to recipients.
 This includes payments to qualified trainers.
 These trainers provide their services at greatly reduced charge-out rates, and in some cases at no charge.

 Where do our donation dollars go?
 Because Citadel Canine does not have any regular employee expenses, the majority of our funding goes toward the costs associated with training and delivering PTSD service dogs.
-These costs include adoption or rescue fees, veterinary charges, boarding expenses, dog gear (vests, crates, etc.), and training expenses, including travel costs to connect the recipients with the service dogs in training.
+These costs include adoption or rescue fees, veterinary charges, boarding expenses, dog gear (vests, crates, etc.), and training expenses, including travel costs to move dogs in training, and then connect them with candidates.

 How can I make a donation?
 Donations can be made utilizing the Canada Helps or PayPal links on our website, or donations can be made directly by mailing a cheque payable to: Citadel Canine Society, at: 202 - 2476 York Ave, Vancouver, BC, V6K 1E2